ocupop/dartlang.org/src/_guides/get-started.md

 This site is the place for learning the Dart language, APIs, and core libraries.

-## DartPad
+## Try simple scripts in DartPad

 Use DartPad to play with Dart and to experience the language and core APIs.
 It's a quick and easy way to become familiar with the language features.

-You can use the embedded DartPad below, or you can open [DartPad](/tools/dartpad) in a new window in any modern browser.
+You can use the embedded DartPad below, or you can open [DartPad](/tools/dartpad) in a new window.

 <iframe
 src="{{site.custom.dartpad.embed-dart-prefix}}?horizontalRatio=99&verticalRatio=65"